swharden/USB-Counter/builds/2.2/readme.md

 * It's annoying to keep rotating the board when hand assembling so lay-out passives horizontally
 * Move the board ID under one of the ICs
 * Consider horizontally mounted headers and SMA connector to facilitate stacking
+* Clamp diodes should be downstream of the input decoupling decapacitors

 ## Schematic